-To remove a caboose car body from its chassis, turn the car over and locate and remove the four mounting screws (as seen in Figure 19) attaching the body to the chassis.
-Once the screws are removed, gently lift the car body up and away from the chassis as seen in Figure 19.
+To remove the caboose car body from its chassis, turn the car over and locate and remove the four mounting screws (one in each corner of the car as seen in Figure 17) attaching the body to the chassis.
+Once the screws are removed, gently lift the car body up and away from the chassis.